GoogleContainerTools/skaffold/docs/content/en/docs/workflows/debug.md

 `skaffold debug` has some limitations.

+### Entrypoints using Launchers or Scripts

+`skaffold debug` requires being able to examine and alter the command-line used to launch a program, and as such will not work with images that use intermediate an launch scripts or binaries.
+For example, `debug` cannot work with an image produced by the Cloud Native Buildpacks builder as it uses a `launcher` binary to run commands that are specified in a set of configuration files.

 ### Supported Deployers

 `skaffold debug` is only supported with the `kubectl` and `kustomize` deployers at the moment: support for